vojtechkral/bard/doc/book/project.md

 notation = "english"
 ```

-The `songs` field is an array of filenames in the `songs` directory from which bard loads the songs.
+The `songs` field is an array of filenames in the `songs` directory from which Bard loads the songs.
-It may also contain globs (ie. filenames with wildcards)
+It may also contain globs (filenames with wildcards)
-or be just one glob - to load all the `.md` files from `songs` in bulk, set it as:
+or be just one glob &ndash; to load all the `.md` files from `songs` in bulk, set it as:

 ```toml
 songs = "*.md"
 ```

 The songs are added in the songbook in the same order as they are defined
 in the `songs` field.
-By reordering the song files in the `songs` field
+By reordering the song files in the `songs` field,
 you control their order in the final output.
 Files matched by globs are ordered
 alphabetically.